rdedo099/HonoursProject2021/README.md

 -In jupyter notebook run the generate logs ipynb file

 -Now any of the clustering ipynb files will work and cluster the generated data accordingly

+This algorithm utilizes supporting algorithms which are the agglomerative and HDBScan algorithms.
+Full report is included in the repository.